gristlabs/mocha-webdriver/README.md

 ### driverOrElement.findContent(selector, contentRegExp)

-Find elements matching the given css selector, then return the first one whose innerText matches the given regular expression.
+Find elements matching the given css selector, then return the first one whose innerText matches the given pattern.
+Accepts both regular expression pattern or plain text pattern.
 Also available on a WebElement.
 E.g.

 ```typescript
 driver.findContent("button", /Accept/);